ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-08-beginning-middle-and-end.md

 **Great ideas have definition.
 I'm seeing a distinct beginning, middle and end in great works.**

-Whether it's a blog post, speech, song, joke or move dialogue, I see this rule of three.
+Whether it's a blog post, speech, song, joke or movie dialogue, I see this rule of three.

   1. Lead off with a strong beginning.
 State your idea right away.
 Get their attention.
 Reel them in.